-But who is Kang the Conqueror?
-Well, Kang has a long history in the comics, dating back almost 50 years, and during that period, he’s faced off against many of the best and brightest heroes in Marvel canon, from the Fantastic Four to the Avengers.
-So before Kang makes his big screen debut in the Marvel movie Ant-Man 3, we thought we’d break down everything you need to know about the Marvel villain.
+Kang has a long history in the comics, dating back almost 50 years.
+During that period, he’s faced off against many of the best and brightest heroes in the Marvel canon and some of the best MCU characters already.
+There’s lots to know about Kang the Conqueror, so we’ve broken down everything you need to know.

 Who is Kang the Conqueror in the comics?